nix-community/haumea/README.md

 A wrapper around `callPackageWith`.
-It adds `override` and `overrideDerivation` to the output (as `makeOverridable` does), an requires the file being loaded to be a function that returns an attribute set.
+It adds `override` and `overrideDerivation` to the output (as `makeOverridable` does), and requires the file being loaded to be a function that returns an attribute set.
-Different from [`loaders.default`], it will respect optional function arguments, as they can be overridden with the added `override` attribute.
+Unlike [`loaders.default`], it will respect optional function arguments, as they can be overridden with the added `override` attribute.

 ### [`loaders.default`](src/loaders/default.nix)